jagatbaghel0143/Let-Us-C-Exercise/README.md

 # Let-Us-C-Exercise
-Trying to solve Let C problems.
+Trying to solve Let Us C problems.
 Please visit programs and notify about mistakes.